jun-labs/spring-study/swagger/multi-module/README.md

 ## Result

-You can see the result of the api-spec being extracted as json.
+After the build, you can see that api-spec is extracted in json format.

 ````json
 {